Peace Plaza and the JCCCNC Stage

 The tsuzumi is a two-headed Japanese drum with an hourglass-shaped body, and is often found in the music of noh and kabuki theater.
 The Children’s Tsuzumi Challenge is an after-school program run by NPO Infusion, which teaches elementary school students at the Clarendon School in San Francisco and Willow Creek Academy in Sausalito how to play the drum.

-Male and mixed chorus group directed by Ruriko Miura
+Male chorus group

 Chorale May is a male choir group, formed in 1995.
 The group sings primarily in Japanese and has sung at various events and places, such as the commemoration of the bombing of Hiroshima/Nagasaki, NHK Nodo-Jiman, the reception for Japanese Emperor’s birthday, singing National Anthem at Oakland A’s major league baseball game and a performing at the Davies Symphony Hall.
 Chorale May’s rehearsals meet on 2nd and 4th Tuesdays at the Japanese Cultural and Community Center of Northern California (JCCCNC).

-Male and mixed chorus group directed by Ruriko Miura
+Mixed-voice chorus group directed by Ruriko Miura

 Ensemble Shiki is a mixed choir formed in 2004 in San Francisco.
 The group sings a wide variety of songs in Japanese, English and other languages.
 Our major activities include its annual Japanese choral concert and annual holiday concert.
-We also have performed at International Choral Festivals, Japantown 110th Anniversary Community Picnic, and senior homes etc. Ensemble Shiki ‘s rehearsals meet on 1st, 3rd and 5th Tuesdays at JCCCNC.
+We also have performed at International Choral Festivals, Japantown 110th Anniversary Community Picnic, and senior homes etc. Ensemble Shiki’s rehearsals meet on 1st, 3rd and 5th Tuesdays at JCCCNC.

 Essence is a musical group featuring shakuhachi master Masayuki Koga with Shota Osabe on keyboard and Jimi Nakagawa playing the taiko drum that has recorded several albums.
 Masayuki Koga, who came to the United States in 1973, is a teacher of the Kinko and Tozan Ryu shakuhachi and founded the Japanese Music Institute of America in San Francisco and Berkeley in 1981.
 The shakuhachi is a Japanese flute made of bamboo.